AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/send-a-list-to-adobe-experience-cloud.md

 **Sharing to Adobe Analytics**

 For customers that own both Adobe Audience Manager and Adobe Analytics, this integration will enable audiences to be shared from Marketo to your Adobe Analytics Report Suites, however there are some additional configurations steps that need to be taken in Adobe Audience Manager to enable this.
-Please review Adobe Audience Manager’s documentation for more information on how to set this up: [https://experienceleague.adobe.com/docs/analytics/integration/audience-analytics/mc-audiences-aam.html](https://experienceleague.adobe.com/docs/analytics/integration/audience-analytics/mc-audiences-aam.html).
+Please review Adobe Audience Manager's documentation for more information on how to set this up: [https://experienceleague.adobe.com/docs/analytics/integration/audience-analytics/mc-audiences-aam.html](https://experienceleague.adobe.com/docs/analytics/integration/audience-analytics/mc-audiences-aam.html).

 **Trait Usage for Adobe Audience Manager Customers**

 When you initiate a list export in Marketo, you'll notice the following changes reflected in your Adobe Audience Manager instance:

-* For all of the Leads in the exported List, Marketo will write a trait using the Leads’ hashed emails as a Cross-Device Identifier.
+* For all of the Leads in the exported List, Marketo will write a trait using the Leads' hashed emails as a Cross-Device Identifier.
 The name of the trait will match the Destination Audience Name that you specified during the export.
 * For all of the ECIDs that Marketo has managed to match to the Leads in the exported List, Marketo will write a trait using the ECID Device Identifier.
 The name of the trait will match the Destination Audience Name that you specified during the export.
 * Marketo will also create a segment in your Audience Manager Instance using the ECID trait as the sole segmentation criterion.
 The name of the segment will match the Destination Audience Name that you specified during the export.